om2-ws22/website/_sources/docs/course-syllabus.md

 By the end of the semester, you will be able to...

+- collect data with web scraping and web APIs.

+- systematically take care of (big) data.

+- use methods like clustering, text mining and deep learning to gain insights.

+- make use of statistics and visuals to find and communicate insights with Python.

-- use marketing metrics to evaluate marketing efforts.
+- apply marketing metrics to evaluate marketing efforts.

 - use Google Analytics and Data Studio to create reports and analyze results.

-- use statistics like A/B-testing and visuals to find and communicate insights with Python.

-- collect data with web scraping and web APIs.

-- define the characteristics of big data and modern data architectures.

-- use analytical methods like clustering, network analysis and text mining to gain consumer insights.

 ## Where to get help